VicV/Promises/README.md

 But, I just remember how it _works_.
 I don't remember their implementation at all..

+Notes: I'm doing this mainly because at Kik, the implentation was far more beautiful than any others available.
+For people that aren't deep into java but do Android dev, this will be the easiest way for them to add promises.
+Plus, when the promise is an object, you get to have wayyy more fun.
+Passing around threads like candy?
+Yeah, think about it.

 ###What I want it to do

 basically what SHOULD happen is: